tariqahmed1912/internship-kloudle/docs/aws.md

 ### Jenkins Master

-In the Jenkins Master instance, run the following bash script to automate the installation process of Jenkins, Docker and static analysis tools.
+In the Jenkins Master instance, run the following `install.sh` script to automate the installation process of Jenkins, Docker and static analysis tools.

 ```bash
 #!/bin/bash